 How I Communicate

-This parent note provided by the Illinois Early Intervention Clearinghouse describes, from a child’s perspective, the development of communication skills from birth to 36 months.
+This tip sheet provided by the Illinois Early Intervention Clearinghouse describes, from a child’s perspective, the development of communication skills from birth to 36 months.
 Also available in Spanish.

 Delayed Speech or Language Development

 How long should parents wait if they are concerned about a child’s speech or language development?
 KidsHealth suggests an early evaluation is important if there is a problem and reassuring if there is not.
 Also available in Spanish.

 The American Academy of Pediatrics explains that simple speech delays are sometimes temporary in children.
 They may resolve on their own or with a little extra help from family.
 Sometimes formal speech therapy is needed.
 Also available in Spanish.

 Parents and teachers can learn more about speech development, including social language and the effects of learning more than one language on the American Speech-Language-Hearing Association website.